rtroper/github-tutorial/README.md

 ### Create a Local Development Branch

-To be able to open a pull request for others to review your proposed changes, you will need to work on a separate development branch from `master` (which is the default branch for any repo).
+To open a pull request for others to review your proposed changes, you should work on a separate development branch from `master` (which is the default branch for most repos).
 To create a development branch named, say, `add-python-example` off of `master` and immediately check out (i.e. switch to) that branch, run the following:

 `git checkout -b add-python-example`